 Without delay, pile or pipe the icing onto the cooled cupcakes, making a rose design if desired.
 [To do so, start with a dollop of frosting in the center of each cupcake.
 Then, using a rose petal icing tip with the wider end downward, encircle the dollop with increasing numbers of petals (two, then four, then six, and and so on) as you rotate the cupcake.
 Before you know it, you will have reached the edge.]
 This recipe makes plenty for a generous mound of frosting on every little cake.
 As a bonus, with its lack of oil or butter, this icing takes well to a kitchen torch if you like the look of toasted edges.
 If you toast your icing, use caution and remove the paper liners first!

 With their tender, airy crumb and delicate rose flavor, buttermilk rosewater cupcakes are a simply lovely treat.
-Their creamy meringue frosting is a perfect match for the lemony rose and buttermilk that enrich each bite.
-And with Valentine’s day around the corner, a dozen rose cupcakes are perhaps as good a gift as the traditional flowers they emanate.
+Their creamy meringue frosting is a perfect match for the lemon and buttermilk in each bite — and whether toasted or left pure, it delivers an unmistakable floral flavor.
+What’s more: a dozen rose cupcakes are perhaps as good a gift as the traditional flowers they emanate, whether or not there’s an occasion.